Major in Physical Therapy (PT)

 - Bachelor of Science (B.S.) in exercise science and Doctor of Physical Therapy (DPT) six-year program

 Once accepted into the PT program at SLU, you will progress through the entire program without the need to reapply or take a graduate entrance exam, provided you meet the program's academic and professional behavior standards.
-At the conclusion of the program, you will have earned a Bachelor of Science degree in exercise science and a Doctor of Physical Therapy degree.
+At the conclusion of the program, you will have earned a Bachelor of Science degree in exercise science (four years) and a Doctor of Physical Therapy degree (two additional years).

 During the professional phase, you will enroll in coursework specific to the PT profession and complete 40 weeks of full-time clinical internships.
-Students begin their clinical experience in the fall of the senior year with a half-day clinical.
+Students begin their clinical experience in the spring of the senior year.
 Elective courses in the physical therapy curriculum and clinical exposure offer you advanced knowledge and skills in specialty areas.

 Graduates of SLU's physical therapy program enjoy employment in a variety of settings, including